mikeball/pure/README.md

 :required         ; you must supply a valid email address

-; Custom conditions are simply functions you write.
+; :datetime conditions
+:required 		 ; you must supply a valid datetime

-; They must have an arity of 2.
+; Custom conditions - plain old functions with arity of 3.
 ; The function should return true if the value is ok.
 ; If you return a string, it will be considered a failure ; and used as the error message.
-All other responses are considered ; failures and will use the regular error messages.
+All other results are considered ; failures and will fallback to regular error messages.

-(fn [parsed-value culture-code]
+(fn [parsed-map parsed-value culture-code]
   (if no-error true
       			  "A message describing the problem"))

 ```